tracy-o/learning-day/docs/load-test-results/2022-07-05-finch-vs-machinegun.md

 - Instance Type: c5.2xlarge
 - Scaling: Limited to 1 instance

-The origin is configured with 1 second latency to return the `/news` page fo the BBC website.
+The origin was configured with 1 second latency to return the `/news` page for the BBC website.
 ```
 [
     {